-Staff must be informed of any changes from regular routine.
+- Staff must be informed of any changes from regular routine.

-If an alternate person is coming to pick up your child, let us know through the 'Sandbox App", as soon as possible.
+If an alternate person is coming to pick up your child, let us know through the 'Lillio App", as soon as possible.
 If your child has any changes in health, sleeping or eating habits it is important that staff be kept informed.
 Big events like recent family changes, a move, special visitors, a new pet, etc. can affect a child greatly.
-We can better understand your child when we are aware of what is happening outside of care with us.

-- ❖ Parents must keep the child's registration information up to date. - It is imperative that any changes in address, phone numbers, persons allowed to pick up your child, medical considerations etc. be kept current AT ALL TIMES in case of an emergency.
-This includes checking for expiry dates of medications such as inhalers and epi-pens. - Parents are encouraged to participate in volunteer activities, including committees. - ❖ Parents are encouraged to attend the Annual General Meeting.
+We can better understand - · Parents must keep the child's registration information up to date.

+It is imperative that any changes in address, phone numbers, persons allowed to pick up your child, medical considerations etc. be kept current AT ALL TIMES in case of an emergency.
+This includes checking for expiry dates of medications such as inhalers and epi-pens.
-This is when the general membership elects the new Board of Directors and ratifies or amends centre policies.

-- ❖ Parents should check the Sandbox App or parent bulletin board regularly to keep informed about committee meetings, Centre news, menu changes, etc. - ❖ Parents are expected to help with fundraising events during the year. - ❖ Parents must comply with all policies and procedures contained in the Parent Handbook and Program Statement that is included with it.
-A signature stating that effect is required upon admission. - ❖ WITHOUT A COURT ORDER ON FILE the staff are unable to legally prevent the release of a child to his/her non-custodial parent.
+- Parents are encouraged to participate in volunteer activities, including committees. - Parents are encouraged to attend the Annual General Meeting.
+This is when the general membership elects the new Board of Directors and ratifies or amends centre policies. - Parents should check the Lillio App or parent bulletin board regularly to keep informed about committee meetings, Centre news, menu changes, etc. - Parents are expected to help with fundraising events during the year. - Parents must comply with all policies and procedures contained in the Parent Handbook and Program Statement that is included with it.
+A signature stating that effect is required upon admission. - WITHOUT A COURT ORDER ON FILE the staff are unable to legally prevent the release of a child to his/her non-custodial parent.
 WE MUST HAVE A COPY ON FILE.
-We ask that a photo be included for easy identification by our staff. - Our centre is not equipped to manage cloth diapers.
+We ask that a photo be included for easy identification by our staff.